StumbleRunner/WeatherFlow_DisplayHistory/README.md

 like over the course of a day.
 So the idea is that most people would only want to run this script once a day or perhaps several times a week to see the overall weather and trends.
 The display is broken down into ten panels where each shows a particular weather measurement over the entire period.
 In each panel, every vertical line represents an entire day with midnight at the top and the day progressing from top to bottom.
-Here's a sample of the temperature panel:
+This is a sample of the temperature panel:

 ![TemperaturePanel](TemperaturePanel.png)